Drinfeld-Gaitsgory-Vinberg interpolation Grassmannian and geometric Satake equivalence (with appendix by Dennis Gaitsgory): Introduction

 The paper is organized as follows.
 In a lengthy~\S\ref{two} we review the works of Schieder and other related materials.
 To simplify the exposition somewhat we assume that the derived subgroup $[G,G]\subset G$ is simply connected.
 The Schieder algebra $\CA$ is defined in~\S\ref{schieder bialgebra}.
 Note that the construction of multiplication in~\S\ref{multiplication} does not use the Drinfeld-Gaitsgory interpolation in contrast to the construction at the end of~\S\ref{setup}.
 However, the two constructions are equivalent as a consequence of~Proposition~\ref{DG completion}.
 We define the Drinfeld-Gaitsgory-Vinberg interpolation Grassmannian in~\S\ref{three}.
 We define the action of the Schieder algebra $\CA$ on the geometric Satake fiber functor $\Phi$ and check various compatibilities in~\S\ref{four}.
 We deduce the Schieder conjecture $\CA\simeq U(\nvee)$ in~Corollary~\ref{five}.
 In~\S\ref{ivan} we identify the above action of $\CA$ on $\Phi$ with another action going back to~\cite{ffkm}.
 In the last~\S\ref{5five} we explain the changes needed in the case of arbitrary reductive $G$.
 In~\S\ref{Coulomb}, for a quiver $Q$ without loop edges, we propose a conjectural geometric construction of $U(\fg_Q^+)$ (positive subalgebra of the corresponding symmetric Kac-Moody Lie algebra) in the framework of Coulomb branch of the corresponding quiver gauge theory.
 Appendix~\ref{app} written by D.~Gaitsgory contains proofs of~Proposition~\ref{proper over Bun} stating that the Drinfeld-Lafforgue-Vinberg compactification $\ol{\on{Bun}}_G$ of $\on{Bun}_G$ is proper over $\on{Bun}_G\times\on{Bun}_G$, and of~Proposition~\ref{DG completion} stating that the Drinfeld-Gaitsgory-Vinberg interpolation Grassmannian $\on{VinGr}^{\on{princ}}_G$ is a relative compactification of the Drinfeld-Gaitsgory interpolation $\widetilde\Gr_G$.

 This work is a result of generous explanations by D.~Gaitsgory and S.~Schieder.
 We are deeply grateful to them.
-We would also like to thank R.~Bezrukavnikov, A.~Braverman, H.~Nakajima and V.~Ostrik for useful discussions.
+We would also like to thank R.~Bezrukavnikov, A.~Braverman, A.~Kuznetsov, G.~Lusztig, H.~Nakajima and V.~Ostrik for useful discussions.
+Finally, thanks are due to Lin Chen and Ekaterina Bogdanova for spotting a few inaccuracies in the published version, corrected in the present version of the text.
 M.F.\ was partially funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project `5-100'.
 The research of V.K.\ was supported by the grant RSF-DFG 16-41-01013.